 The Mentoring Liaison Program (MLP) supports Mentor Champions within existing training grant programs (i.e., T32s, K12s, R25s, T37s, D43s, and KL2).
-The basic structure of the liaison program is built on the strength of the more than 70 T/K/R/D programs currently in practice at WashU School of Medicine.
+The basic structure of the liaison program is built on the strength of the more than 70 T/K/R/D programs currently in practice at WashU Medicine.

 Benefits of the Mentoring Liaison Program